 Peter Pan’s Flight – Fantasyland

 Peter Pan’s Flight is a dark ride where guests soar over scenes of London and Never Land in a pirate’s galleon.
 While it is one of the most popular rides across the Disney parks, to be completely honest, we found Peter Pan’s Flight disappointing and way too short.
-The ride typically has a wait time of 30+ minutes at Disneyland Paris, and I would still recommend going on at least once for the experience especially if you manage to go when the wait isn’t that long.
+The ride typically has a wait time of 30+ minutes to 1 hour at Disneyland Paris.
+I would recommend going on at least once for the experience if the wait isn’t that long.

 Disneyland Paris Selfie Spots

-Download the Disneyland Paris app – available on iOS and Android – to see Selfie Spot locations and times.
+Download the Disneyland Paris app – available on iOS and Android – to see current Disney Character Meet & Greet opportunities.
 I’d recommend setting up a profile so you can save Attractions, Shows and Selfie Spots to your Wishlist which will make them easy to find on the Explore map.

 Les Mysteries du Nautilus – Discoveryland